 NSW Supreme Court proceedings against the Council, by a number of Belongil residents who owned properties adjacent to Belongil Beach, including the Applicants for this DA, are a significant backdrop to this proposal.
-These proceedings concerned the erosion impact of the Jonson Street Structure on their properties.
+These proceedings concerned the erosion impact of the Jonson Street Structure which extended more than 90m seaward of the dune escarpment when it was constructed by the Council.